treipatru/Playtest-Data-Visualizer/README.md

 ### What do I need to run it? ###

-The serverside file processing is done using a BASH script (not included in the repo) and the web part is using mainly JavaScript.
+The serverside file processing is done with a BASH script (not included in the repo) and the web part is HTML/CSS/JavaScript.
 I've also used the following libraries and resources:

 * [HTML 5 Boilerplate](http://html5boilerplate.com/)
 * [jQuery](http://www.indiedb.com/games/curse-of-mermos1)